iredmail/docs/en_US/howto/dovecot.imapsieve.md

     This feature is enabled by default if your iRedMail server was deployed with our [iRedMail Easy platform](https://www.iredmail.org/easy.html).

+!!! warning

+    The bayesian classifier can only score new messages after it already learn 200 known spams and 200 known hams.

 ## Summary

 Dovecot offers plugin `imap_sieve` to run sieve script for spam/virus scanning,